facile-it/facile-it.github.io/content/blog/eng/v-protetto17-5-2024.md

 ### What is this workshop?
 After the successful experience of [having a code challenge in March 2024](https://engineering.facile.it/blog/eng/v-protetto8-3-2024/ "Previously, on Venerdì Protetto... a code challenge!"), we decided to go further in delivering experiences to our colleagues.

 Scouting around, I asked help to Alessio Giorgianni, a developer with a passion of white hat hacking competition.
 We agree upon trying an experience using a platform, called [Hack the Box](https://academy.hackthebox.com/).
 Hack the Box Academy offers lots of formation about IT Security and, in our case, some exercises we can use for hacking dummy application.
 We agree upon using a non-trivial quests, called [Jerrytok](https://www.hackthebox.com/achievement/challenge/48545/638).
-Jerrytok is a simple web-application, written in PHP, undisclosing the harmness of using template engines in not-proper way.
+Jerrytok is a WAPT (Web App Penetration Testing) whitebox challenge.
+We got a simple web-application, written in PHP, and it is setted to undisclose the harmness of using template engines in not-proper way.
 It's a good introduction to SSTI, [Server Side Template Injection](https://portswigger.net/web-security/server-side-template-injection).

 ![Please wear your favorite hacker hoodie before trying the workshop]( /static/images/vp-may-2024/hack-the-box-v0-a56fw7h8a2aa1.webp "Hack the Box Wallpaper")
 *Please wear your favorite hacker hoodie before trying the workshop*